 - Maintenance Section/Activity Leaders;

-- E2E Maintenance and other Trail Maintenance volunteers;
+- Trail Development & Maintenance volunteers;

 - E2E Walk Coordinator and E2E Walk Leaders;

 - Walk Leaders that undertake at least 6 TW/TS in that year;

 National Park Pass.
 The Department for Environment and Water (DEW) approves an annual pass code to Friends of Parks and similar organisations, such as FOHT, for use by volunteers who have contributed 40 or more hours.
 The pass, which rewards the valuable work of volunteers, enables free vehicle access to most SA Parks and camping (subject to usual book-on-line requirements).
 DEW usually issues the information in June for use on a financial year basis.

 - FOHT provides Parks Pass details to its volunteers as listed above for Golden Boots.